“What is copywriting?” Would you know how to answer that question if we posed it to you?

 When you’re picking apart marketing strategies, you are essentially doing the basic steps of copywriting.

 That being said, doing well in marketing doesn’t mean you have to be a master wordsmith.
 It’s about knowing what you want to say and how you want to grab the attention of your target audience.
 There are many ways you could go about copywriting to best fit your business’s branding and the level of interaction you want with your customers.
-Copywriting is just using your written words to promote your business and all it has to offer your customers.
+Copywriting is just using your written words to promote your business and all it has to offer your customers, which can be done in campaign ads or even newsletters which we discussed in a previous article.

 You might find it helpful when coming up with the wording for an ad campaign to research how other businesses in your market niche chose to promote themselves.
 Obviously, you want to be unique and stand out from the competition so put your own creative spin on what you learn.